 - Be considerate to others, and keep noise down.

 - Excessive alcohol use is strongly discouraged, and inappropriate behavior resulting from alcohol abuse will result in loss of this privilege.

 - We don’t provide personal caretakers.
 Please tidy up after yourself (wash own dishes after every meal, clear tents, rooms sites and lab spaces regularly, etc.) and pitch in to help with camp chores in a spirit of camaraderie.
-Once a week, everyone is expected to dedicate 30 minutes to thorough cleaning/sweeping/dusting, etc.
+Once a week, everyone is expected to dedicate time to thorough cleaning/sweeping/dusting, etc.

 - Our policy is to create and maintain a drug-free environment.
 Improper use of controlled substances is inconsistent with the professional and responsible behavior we expect from researchers and staff.
-Use of illegal drugs will not be tolerated..
+Use of illegal drugs will not be tolerated.